Paradise Lost (Paradise Lost album)

-Paradise Lost is the tenth studio album by British heavy metal band Paradise Lost.
+Paradise Lost is the tenth studio album by British gothic metal band Paradise Lost, released on 17 March 2005.
 It was recorded between January and June 2004 at Chapel Studios, Lincolnshire and Hollypark Lane, Los Angeles; it was mixed and mastered at Green Jacket Studios.

 This is the first album with Jeff Singer, who joined the band after the writing of the album was mostly finished and contributed to the creative process to a less extent than the follow-up, In Requiem.

 The band had songs such as "Sedative God", which was written for this album but did not end up on any of the releases of this album (such as singles) but instead ended up on the In Requiem, while other songs such as "Through the Silence" and "Sanctimonious You", although not released on any of the reissues of this album, ended up being on the "Forever After" single CD and the B-Sides & Rarities album.
 The aforementioned single also has a music video.

 Track listing

+All songs written by Gregor MacKintosh and Nick Holmes.